Net Worth

 Parton’s philanthropy is as renowned as her music, demonstrating her commitment to improving lives through thoughtful contributions.
 Her $12.5 million donation in 2016 to wildfire relief in Sevier County, Tennessee, provided immediate financial assistance to affected families and supported long-term recovery efforts.
 In 2022, she donated $1 million to Vanderbilt University Medical Center for groundbreaking research into pediatric infectious diseases.

-Her Imagination Library, operating under the Dollywood Foundation, has distributed over 200 million books globally, offering literacy and educational opportunities to underserved communities.
+Her Imagination Library, operated by the Dollywood Foundation, has distributed over 200 million books worldwide, offering literacy and educational opportunities to underserved communities.
 This initiative demonstrates her dedication to inspiring a love of reading and expanding access to education for children worldwide.

 Net Worth